Andy Coulson: Early life

 Coulson grew up in Wickford, Essex.
-He attended Beauchamps High School, a secondary school and sixth form college, from 1979 to 1986.
+He had an older sister, Amanda, and an older brother, Paul.
+All attended Beauchamps Comprehensive, a secondary school and sixth form college.
+Andy Coulson was there from 1979 to 1986.
 Coulson's parents moved from their Basildon council house to nearby Wickford during his childhood.

 Career

 Coulson started work at 18 as a junior reporter on the Basildon Echo in 1986.
 In 1988, he moved to The Sun, working with Piers Morgan on the showbiz column Bizarre.
 In 1994, he briefly moved to the Daily Mail, but after nine weeks moved back to The Sun to edit Bizarre.
 He hired Dominic Mohan, who was later promoted to editor.

 News of the World

 He became deputy editor of the News of the World, the Sunday sister paper of The Sun, in 2000.

-In 2001, in the run up to the general election, he asked Tony and Cherie Blair whether they were members of the mile high club.

 Coulson replaced Rebekah Wade as editor in 2003.
-In an interview with the Press Gazette in 2005, he said that "Tabloid newspapers in this country do more for its people than any other newspapers in the world".
+In an interview with the Press Gazette in 2005, he said that "tabloid newspapers in this country do more for its people than any other newspapers in the world".

 Coulson resigned on 26 January 2007 over the News of the World phone hacking affair which would several weeks later see the jailing for four months of the paper's Royal correspondent Clive Goodman.
 Private investigator Glenn Mulcaire, remunerated by the newspaper, was given a custodial sentence of six months.

 On 21 July 2009 Coulson appeared in front of the House of Commons Culture, Media and Sport Select Committee and denied any knowledge of the phone hacking scandal, saying "my instructions to the staff were clear – we did not use subterfuge of any kind unless there was a clear public interest in doing so.
 They were to work within the PCC code at all times".

-In 2008 an employment tribunal upheld a claim of bullying by Coulson whilst he was at the News of The World.
+In 2008 an employment tribunal upheld a claim of bullying by Coulson while he was at the News of The World.
 A Stratford employment tribunal upheld a claim of unfair dismissal claimed by senior sports writer Matt Driscoll, and stated "We find the behaviour to have been a consistent pattern of bullying behaviour".
 The judgement singled out Coulson for making "bullying" remarks in an email to Driscoll.
 The paper was told to pay Driscoll £800,000.